jspecify/jspecify/docs/spec.md

 In particular, when a JLS rule refers to types, apply this spec's definition of [augmented types] \(as oppposed to [base types]).

+## Base type

+A _base type_ is a type as defined in [JLS 4].

+> JLS 4 does not consider type-use annotations to be part of types, so neither
+> does our concept of "base type."

 ## Nullness operator

 A nullness operator is one of 4 values: